logan-anderson/note-app/README.md

 # List tracker app

 This is a simple list tracking app that was made in some of my free time when I did not have school work.
-This idea of this app was to get familiar with nodejs, expres and passport.js as well as practice my backend skills.
-The Idea for the app came to me when I needed a place for my family to store and look at chirsmas lists online.
+This idea of this app was to get familiar with nodejs, express and passport.js as well as practice my backend skills.
+The Idea for the app came to me when I needed a place for my family to store and look at christmas lists online.

 ## stack